 In September 2000 she joined the Ensemble of the Vienna State Opera for a three year period, covering a variety of roles including Niklausse (Les comtes d’Hoffmann), Cherubino (Le nozze di Figaro), Stéphano in Gounod’s Roméo et Juliette and Octavian.
 She won the Eberhard Waechter Medaille.
 Freelance from 2004, she continued her association with the Staatsoper singing Brangäne in 2005 and 2006.
 In summer 2000 she made her highly acclaimed Bayreuth debut as Magdalene in Die Meistersinger von Nürnberg in Wolfgang Wagner’s production under the baton of Christian Thielemann.
 She returned to Bayreuth in 2001 and 2002.
-In 2006, 2007 and 2008 Michelle Breedt was re-invited to Bayreuth – this time as Fricka in the new production of the Ring cycle, again under Thielemann.
+In 2006, 2007 and 2008 Michelle Breedt was re-invited to Bayreuth – this time as Fricka in the new production of the Ring cycle, again with M° Thielemann.
 She also appeared as Brangäne and as Venus (Tannhäuser) at the prestigious festival.

 Her international Engagements included the Paris Opera, Octavian at the Deutsche Oper in Berlin and in a new Willy Decker production in Amsterdam, and Dorabella (Così fan tutte) and Octavian in Dresden.
 The Komponist has become a particularly important role (Lisbon, Ferrara and Modena and a new production in Zürich 2006/7).
 In 2005 she sang Cherubino in Tokyo.
 After a production of Don Carlo in Innsbruck in 2004 she also sang the role of Eboli in the French version at the Staatsoper in Hamburg (2008 and 2009).
 A further highlight was the new production of Menotti’s Goya in Vienna where she performed the role of the Duchess of Alba alongside Placido Domingo (2004).

 Michelle Breedt also performs regularly as a concert and recital singer.
 Since 1997 she has regularly been invited to the famous Schubertiade Festival.
 In August 2004 she made her recital debut at the Salzburg Festival, returning in 2005.
-She was also invited to the Wigmore Hall in London, to the Berlin Philharmonie and the Konzerthaus Berlin, to Wiener Konzerthaus and Musikverein.
-She has worked with conductors like Seiji Ozawa, Christian Thielemann, Bertrand de Billy, Helmuth Rilling, Franz Welser-Möst, Jeffrey Tate, Peter Schneider, Philippe Jordan and Gerd Albrecht.
+She was also invited to the Wigmore Hall in London, to the Berlin Philharmonie and the Konzerthaus Berlin, to the Wiener Konzerthaus and Musikverein.
+She has worked with conductors such as Seiji Ozawa, Christian Thielemann, Bertrand de Billy, Helmuth Rilling, Franz Welser-Möst, Jeffrey Tate, Peter Schneider, Philippe Jordan and Gerd Albrecht.

 One composer has always taken an important place within Michelle Breedt’s concert repertoire: Gustav Mahler (Lied von der Erde, 2nd and 3rd symphonies, Lieder eines fahrenden Gesellen, Kindertotenlieder).